The short version

 How does payment work for prenatal and pediatric care?

 We're cash-pay.
 We don't bill insurance.
 New-patient evaluations are 60 minutes; treatment plans match what your case actually needs.
-We accept HSA, FSA, all major credit cards, and cash, and provide an itemized superbill at every visit so you can submit for out-of-network reimbursement on your own.
+We accept HSA, FSA, all major credit cards, and cash, and offer itemized superbills through our ChiroHealth membership program so you can submit for out-of-network reimbursement on your own.
 Pricing & payment details →

 Can my partner come to the visits?